browscap/browscap-php/README.md

 the CLI commands
 ----------------

-In version 3 some CLI commands were added.

 NOTE: If you don't want to use a file cache, you could not use the CLI commands.
 It is not possible to use other caches there at the moment.
 NOTE: Each operation (fetch, update, check-update) which fetches data from the remote host browscap.org may run into the